bhoriuchi/knex-schemer/README.md

 # Ignoring
 ---

 Ignore can be used to define a key in the schema but not create it in the database.
-This is useful when programmatically defining relationships
+This is useful when programmatically defining relationships or custom functions.
+To ignore a column any one of the following can be supplied

+* ignore: true
+* hasOne: <table name>
+* hasMany: <table name>
+* belongsTo: <table name>
+* belongsToMany: <table name>

 ##### Example
 ```js